 The common problem with hiring overseas translators is their lack of knowledge of many things, events, words and expressions that you take for granted.
 That is why their translations might be funny at times or incomplete or inaccurate.

-Always ask – what is included in the quoted price?
+To choose Translator right always ask – what is included in the quoted price?
 Proofreading?
 Editing?
+Localization?
+Tailoring the text to the target audience and media?

 So, the variety is out there, the choice is yours…